tikv/rfcs/text/2021-04-23-builtin-gc-worker.md

 ### Backward compatibility

+#### Rolling update

 During the rolling update, the GC worker will not function and the new TiDB will not try to be elected as a GC leader.
 Once the rolling update is completed, the GC worker in PD will start to work.

-The RPCs used by the GC model before this proposal should still work, which are: `GetGCSafePoint`, `UpdateGCSafePoint` and `UpdateServiceGCSafePoint`, and they should be just a thin wrapper on top of the new `GetGCStatus` and `SetGCBarrier`.
+The RPC `GetGCSafePoint` and `UpdateServiceGCSafePoint`, which are used by the GC model before this proposal should still work for keep compatible with tools and they should be just a thin wrapper on top of the new `GetGCStatus` and `SetGCBarrier`.

+`UpdateGCSafePoint` should only work before rolling update completes, once the rolling update finishes, PD will reject requests to this RPC.

+#### TiDB unsafe delete range

+In the model described above, we didn't specify when TiDB should unsafe delete range.
+Because the step of resolving lock is controled by PD and unsafe delete range is only allowed after `GC Safepoint` is pushed ahead of the timestamp of `DROP TABLE`, TiDB has to passively listen to the `GC Safepoint` (fetch by interval), and perform unsafe delete range when appropriate.

 ## Reference